csiebler/aml-automl-custom-component/README.md

 * Only connect input data with the same columns as used during AutoML training
 * Scoring is currently not scaled to multiple nodes
+* AutoML Vision scoring currently does not yet support GPU